suvorov21/DESY-testbeam/README.md

 2. Diagonal clustering
 3. 2by1 cluster
 4. 3by1 cluster

 They could be switched in the parameter file

 ### Track fitters
 Track fitters are defined at `TrackFitter.cxx` file.
 That's how the position in the particular cluster is reconstructed.
-Afterwards clusters are fir together into track.
+Afterwards clusters are fit together into track.
 One can define its own class that will do a position fitting with any algorithm one want to test.

 ### Robust pads and columns to use
 In the analysis one can work only with THit and TCluster that are "robust".
 E.g. clusters with larger charge can be truncated; only 2 pads in the cluster can be used and so on.
 Functions AnalysisBase::GetRobustPadsInColumn() and AnalysisBase::GetRobustCols() may contain conditions to select certain clusters and pads.
 By default, no additional conditions are applied.